friendsofbnp/friendsofbnp.github.io/_pages/about/index.md

 # Contact

-To join the email list for Friends of the Bluffton Nature Preserve, and receive periodic updates on projects and upcoming events visit the [Google Group page](https://groups.google.com/g/friendsofbnp/about) and click the `Contact owners and managers` button to ask to join.
+To join the email list for Friends of the Bluffton Nature Preserve and receive periodic updates on projects and upcoming events, visit the [Google Group page](https://groups.google.com/g/friendsofbnp/).
+If you are signed into a Google Account, you can join the group by clicking on the "Join group" button at the top of the page.
+If you don't have a Google Account, please contact [steve.baskauf@gmail.com](mailto:steve.baskauf@gmail.com) to request to be added to the group.

 For more information about the Nature Preserve, contact the the preserve director, Jacob Buchanan, at [buchananj@bluffton.edu](mailto:buchananj@bluffton.edu).